 Assign each Judge to a position.

-Record and communicate any decision received from the Referees during the Competition.
+Record and communicate any decision received from the Referees during the competition.

 Collect after the race, signed results sheets from each Judge and establish the result and placing, which shall be sent directly to the Chief Referee.

 Confirm to each Race Judge their escort boat and instruct them in their duties.

-Record and communicate any decision received from the Referees during the Competition.

 Collect after the race, signed sheets from each Race Judge of their observations during the race which shall be sent directly to the Chief Referee.